cardrank/cardrank/README.md

 ### Future

-Rankers for Badugi, and other poker variants will be added to this package in addition to standardized interfaces for managing poker tables and games.
+Rankers for Badugi and other poker variants will be added to this package in addition to standardized interfaces for managing poker tables and games.

 [pkg]: https://pkg.go.dev/cardrank.io/cardrank